zce/velite/docs/guide/introduction.md

 # Introduction

 ::: warning
-🚧 🚧 🚧 this documentation is not yet complete currently. but the functionality is mostly stable, although there is still a possibility of significant changes being made.
+🚧 this documentation is not yet complete currently. but the functionality is mostly stable, although there is still a possibility of significant changes being made.

 However, I have provided some [examples](https://github.com/zce/velite/tree/main/examples) for your consideration.
 :::

 ## What is Velite?

-Velite is a tool for building type-safe data layers for applications, turn Markdown/MDX, YAML, JSON, or other files into app's data layer with Zod schema.
+Velite is a tool for building type-safe data layer for application, turn Markdown/MDX, YAML, JSON, or other files into app's data layer with Zod schema.

 <picture>
   <source srcset="/assets/flow-dark.svg" media="(prefers-color-scheme: dark)">